randomxsk8/covid19_regional/README.md

 ## Dailycases of COVID-19 pandemic at regional level

 In this repo are stored dailycases by region for country since COVID-19 spread.
 You can download them separate for country,continent, or the entire csv.
-You can find COVID-19 dailycases data under 'csv_final' folder.
+You can find COVID-19 dailycases data under 'csv_final' folder (most of the countries are updated to 10-01-2020).

 Link to sources: https://docs.google.com/spreadsheets/d/1JdDV2l1alA0twOyZlSWiZHCd4IXfaM51Vy3CVV8lRYU/edit?usp=sharing